Ramanilovatar/Basic-websites/README.md

-# Basic
+# First Project
-This repository is for basic projects.
+This repository is for my first project.

 First project : Run Apache and MySQL web server and load the site.